swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea1/IDEA1.md

 if no context is needed.
 I added the TrackerBundle just because I did not want to spend time on thinking about a new narrow interface like a ValidationContext.
 We definitely should before implementing any new solution.

+## Assumptions

+* Validations are independent: right now the implementation assumes Validators are independent of each other.
+If this assumption does not hold true for all Validators we would need to adapt how Validators are connected i.e. build a tree rather than a list.
+Right now that is in the AggregatingValidator.
+How does `removeOnError` play into this again?
+Does this already invalidate this assumption?

 ## TODO

 * think about returning an error with the error message args